Are Men Less Generous to a Smarter Woman? Evidence from a Dictator Game Experiment: Experiment

-After registration at the laboratory entrance, participants are randomly assigned to a partitioned computer desk.
-Afterwards, participants have their facial photos taken at a photo booth and enter their first name on their computer.
-After that, the experimenters go to each participant's desk to check that their photo and first name match them to ensure all participants that other participants' photos and first names are real, following \textcite{isaksson_it_2018}.
+Participants are randomly assigned to a partitioned computer desk.
+Afterward, they have their facial photos taken at a photo booth and enter their first names on their computers.
+The experimenters then go to each participant's desk to check that their photo and first name are correct, to assure other participants that the checked participants' photos and first names are real, following \textcite{isaksson_it_2018}.

-\subsubsection{Part 1: IQ test}
+\subsubsection{Part 1: IQ Test}

-In part 1, participants work on an incentivized 9 IQ questions for 9 minutes.
-I use \textcite{bilker_development_2012}'s form A 9-item Raven test which measures one's IQ more than 90\% as good as the full-length Raven test.
-Participants receive 0.5€ for each correct answer, and they do not receive information about how many IQ questions they have solved correctly until the end of the experiment.
+In Part 1, participants work on nine incentivized IQ questions for nine minutes to measure their IQ.
+I use \textcite{bilker_development_2012}'s ``form A 9-item Raven test,'' which measures one's IQ 90\% as accurately as the full-length Raven test but with fewer questions.
+Participants receive 0.5\texteuro\ for each correctly solved IQ test question, but they do not receive information about how many questions they have solved correctly until the end of the experiment.

-After the IQ test, participants make an incentivized guess on the number of IQ questions they have solved correctly; they receive 0.5€ if their guess is correct.
-The answer to this question measures their over-confidence level.
-They do not receive feedback on their guess until the end of the experiment.
+After the IQ test, participants make an incentivized guess on the number of IQ test questions they have solved correctly, which I use as a measure of their over-confidence level.
+They receive 0.5\texteuro\ for a correct guess.
+They do not receive feedback on their guess accuracy until the end of the experiment.

-Following \textcite{eil_good_2011}, six participants are randomly grouped and informed of the ranking of their IQ relative to other group members.
+Following \textcite{eil_good_2011}, six participants are randomly grouped and privately informed about their IQ rank relative to the other five participants in the group.
 Ties are broken randomly.
-They then answer a set of comprehension questions about their IQ rank; they cannot proceed to the next part until they answer these questions correctly.
+They then answer a set of comprehension questions about their IQ rank.
+They cannot proceed to the next part until they answer the comprehension questions correctly.

-\subsubsection{Part 2a: Dictator game (dictators only)}
+\subsubsection{Part 2a: Dictator Game (Dictators Only)}